“I believe in the sun even when it isn’t shining. I believe in love even when I am alone. I believe in God even when he is silent”

 “Faith dares the soul to go farther than it can see.” – William Newton Clark

 I heard a voice say “it is I”.
 I responded by asking “have you always been here within in me?”
 I waited.
 Then very quietly I said, almost imperceptibly, “You must live this way within each of us”.
 Then there was long silence and I heard “Yes… few have time to notice, I am the same in many forms.”
 I left the classroom in tears of joy and remorse.
-It is bold for anyone to say, I am a walking icon.
-However each human is an icon and reflection of the divine that lives in us waiting to be noticed.
+It is bold for anyone to say, I am a walking icon of Christ Be-ing.
+O believe each human is an icon and reflection of the divine that lives in us waiting to be noticed.
 Icon painting is a format and technique which shouts how God’s grace is active in everyone and everything.